 The price as a civilian was a very reasonable $41, which included the cart.
 As hoped, there were no issues at the course.
 As they said, as long as you get on the base, anyone can play the course.

 As for the course itself, it’s pretty standard fare compared to some other military courses I’ve played in the past year.
-It most resembles Desert Winds out in Twentynine Palms, but also has some parts that reminded me of Furnace Creek in Death Valley, which isn’t too far away from China Lake.
+It most resembles Desert Winds out in Twentynine Palms, but also has some parts that reminded me of Furnace Creek in Death Valley, which actually isn’t too far away from China Lake.

 As is common with military courses, the layout is relatively long, but pretty wide open from tee to green.
 The blue tees measure out to just over 6,800 yards and the design, other than a couple of interesting holes, is right out in front of you.
 The 12th is easily the most interesting hole as an unusual dogleg that wraps around a lake but also has some tall trees on the corner to force some risk/reward options for long hitters.
 For me, I had to play it as a three-shot hole and the second shot was tough as I either had to still go around those trees and leave a long third shot or go right through them for a shorter approach.